-This item allows you to decide to enable/disable the 810 series chipset family to support AC97 Modem.
-Select Enable of AC97 Modem item.
-The choice: Enabled, Disabled.
+This item allows you to decide to enable/disable the 810 chipset family to support AC97 Modem.

+Select Enable of AC97 Modem item, you must be secondary Modem Riser Card (MR) in hardware.

 IDE HDD Block Mode

 Block mode is also called block transfer, multiple commands, or multiple sector read/write.
 If your IDE hard drive supports block mode (most new drives do), select Enabled for automatic detection of the optimal number of block read/writes per sector the drive can support.